Suedama86/-NVIDIA-Shutdown-Fix-/README.md

 ---

 ## Purpose
 This utility addresses an issue where NVIDIA services cause driver timeout errors (TDR) during shutdown in Windows 11 virtual machines using full GPU passthrough (e.g., KVM/QEMU).
-By disabling the[...]
+By disabling these non-essential services, you can:

 - Prevent Event ID 153 errors.
 - Ensure smoother shutdown operations.